Frequently Asked Questions

 I want to become a futures broker.
 How do I get started?

-Are there any prerequisites for taking the Series 3 or Series 7 exam?
+Are there any prerequisites for taking the Series 3 exam?

 Yes; you must be at least 18 years old to take these exams.
-Also, it is possible to be restricted from taking either exam if you have a criminal record involving "moral turpitude."
+Also, it is possible to be restricted from taking the exam if you have a criminal record involving "moral turpitude."

 Where can licensing exams be taken and how can I find out about them?